A biophysical approach to the design of networks of communication systems: Introduction

-Previously developed models, based on the phenomenology of adaptive H-P flows to study the formation and optimisation of network paths of \textit{Physarum}, relied on deterministic formalism to solve systems of ordinary differential equations on graphs \cite{transport1, rodrigo_artigo}.
-These graphs cover bounded regions of Euclidean space.
-The vertices of the graph can represent branching points of veins or edges, as well as sources or sinks of an incompressible fluid.
-Given the initial inflows and outflows at the sources and sinks, along with the total fluid volume in the network, and assuming that the radius of the network veins is elastic and can adapt as a function of the flux, the flow on the graph reaches a steady state where some veins transport fluid while others do not.
-By maintaining constant inflows and outflows over time, a steady state is achieved with a fixed subgraph or tree geometry.
-The steady states are not unique and depend on the initial conditions of the adapted conductivities.
-A particularity of this approach is that if one of the connections in the steady-state subgraph is inactivated, another graph link is formed, illustrating the adaptability and resilience of this adaptation process \cite{Val2}.
-This geometric construction mimics several natural systems sensitive to the spatial distribution of sources, sinks, and local flows.
+Previous models, based on the phenomenology of adaptive H-P flows, have investigated the formation and optimisation of network pathways in \textit{Physarum} by utilising a deterministic formalism to solve systems of ordinary differential equations on graphs \cite{transport1, rodrigo_artigo}.
+These graphs cover bounded regions within Euclidean space.
+The vertices of the graph can denote branching points of veins or edges, as well as sources or sinks of an incompressible fluid.
+Given the initial inflows and outflows at the sources and sinks, along with the total fluid volume within the network, and under the assumption that the radius of the network veins is elastic and capable of adaptation as a function of flux, the flow on the graph achieves a steady state whereby certain veins transport fluid while others do not.
+By maintaining constant inflows and outflows over time, a steady state is attained with a fixed subgraph or tree geometry.
+The steady states are inherently non-unique and depend on the initial conditions of the adapted conductivities.
+A notable characteristic of this approach is that if one of the connections in the steady-state subgraph is deactivated, an alternative link within the graph is formed, exemplifying the adaptability and resilience inherent in this process ef {Val2}.
+This geometric construct emulates several natural systems that are sensitive to the spatial distribution of sources, sinks, and local flows.

-In this paper, we analyse extremal length graphs connecting $n$ points in Euclidean space using the properties of adaptive incompressible H-P flows that preserve fluid volume in the network \cite{rodrigo_tese,rodrigo_artigo, Val, Val2}.
-To simulate communication systems and achieve a level of variability that may describe the resilient properties of natural flows, we have introduced several stochastic actualisation processes over time, leading to suboptimal or optimal solutions for graph networks.
-In all the cases tested, we have consistently obtained steady solutions that are topologically equivalent to Steiner tree solutions, which can then be further optimised relative to the graph length.
-We have derived suboptimal graph solutions for an ideal Portuguese railway network connecting all the main cities and land and sea borders.
+This paper explores extremal length graphs connecting $n$ points in Euclidean space by utilising the properties of adaptive incompressible H-P flows that conserve fluid volume within the network \cite{rodrigo_tese,rodrigo_artigo, Val, Val2}.
+To simulate communication systems and incorporate a level of variability capable of representing the resilient characteristics of natural flows, we have introduced multiple stochastic actualisation processes over time, resulting in suboptimal or optimal solutions for graph networks.
+In all tested cases, consistent attainment of steady solutions- topologically analogous to Steiner tree solutions- has been observed, which can subsequently be further optimised with respect to graph length.
+Additionally, suboptimal solutions have been derived for an idealised Portuguese railway network that interconnects all major cities, as well as land and sea borders.